KurtKuhn/AWS-Chat/README.md

 # AWS Serverless Chat App
 I wanted to explore AWS and the services it has to offer.
 I ended up creating a basic chat application that allows users to chat within their web browser.
 It mimics Facebook Messenger or Slack

-## Note: This is a current work in progress

 ## Technologies

 * AWS S3 - Hosts the basic site